Paolo309/XOHW-23-Versal-Registration/README.md

 └─ Makefile/           # Top-level Makefile to build and run
 ```

 ## Instructions to build and test project

-### Step 0 - Using the provided XCLBIN
-In the root folder of the repository submitted for the competition, the folder `build/16PE` contains the XCLBIN, the dataset and the compiled host application.
-To test the architecture withou the need to build the XCLBIN, you can immediately **jump to Step 5**.
+**Note**: *for the AMD Open Hardware competition, **plese refer to the README file in the root of the folder `BUILD_EXAMPLE`** containing a runnable example of the project, which comprises the XCLBIN, the compiled host application and the dataset.*

 ### Step 1 - Clone the repository
 Open a terminal, then clone the repository by running the following command